Kheopsian/cross-seed-mover/README.md

 # cross-seed-mover

-`cross-seed-mover` is a simple webhook service designed to integrate with [cross-seed](https://www.cross-seed.org/).
-It listens for notifications and automatically changes the category of torrents in qBittorrent, allowing for better post-processing automation.
+`cross-seed-mover` is a webhook service that seamlessly integrates with [cross-seed](https://www.cross-seed.org/) to automate advanced file management in qBittorrent.
+It intelligently moves torrents after a successful cross-seed, organizing both the original and newly seeded files into separate, structured locations.

 ## Purpose

-This service automates file management to solve a common problem for `cross-seed` users who download to an SSD but store their media library on a separate HDD array.
+This service is designed for users who want precise control over where their files are stored after being processed by `cross-seed`.
+It's especially useful for separating original downloads from files generated for cross-seeding, and for organizing cross-seeded content by tracker.

 ### The Problem

-1. You download a new torrent, and it saves to a "fast" drive (e.g., an SSD) for quick access.
-2.  `cross-seed` runs, finds a match on another tracker, and attempts to inject a new torrent for cross-seeding.
+When `cross-seed` injects a new torrent, both the original and the new torrent often remain in the same download directory.
+This can lead to several challenges:
+-   **Disorganized Files:** It's hard to distinguish between original files and those created specifically for cross-seeding.
+-   **Manual Sorting:** You have to manually move files to their final destinations (e.g., a media library for the original, a dedicated seed folder for the new one).
-3. To avoid data duplication, `cross-seed` tries to create a **hardlink**.
-However, if your media library (the destination for the new torrent) is on a different filesystem (e.g., an HDD array), the hardlink creation **fails**.
+-   **Filesystem Constraints:** If you download to a temporary location (like an SSD) and your final library is on a different filesystem (like an HDD array), `cross-seed` might fail to create hardlinks.
-4.  `cross-seed` sends a notification via webhook after finding the match.

 ### The Solution

-`cross-seed-mover` acts as the bridge to resolve this failure:
+`cross-seed-mover` provides a fully automated, two-part solution triggered by a `cross-seed` webhook:

-1. The service listens for the webhook from `cross-seed`.
+1.  **Listens for Success:** The service waits for a successful injection notification from `cross-seed` for any torrent in a designated "watch" category.
-2. Upon receiving a notification for a torrent in the "watch" category (the one on your SSD), it connects to qBittorrent.
-3. It changes the torrent's category to your "promote" category.
+2.  **Moves the Original Torrent:** It relocates the original torrent's files to your primary media library or long-term storage path (`HDD_WATCHED_PATH`).
-4. In qBittorrent, you must configure this "promote" category to save files to your HDD array.
-This category change triggers qBittorrent to **physically move the files** from the SSD to the array.
-5. On the next run, `cross-seed` will be able to successfully inject the torrent because the source files are now on the same filesystem as your media library, allowing the hardlink to be created.
+3.  **Moves the New Torrent:** It moves the newly injected cross-seed torrent to a separate location (`HDD_CROSS_SEED_PATH`), automatically creating a subfolder named after the torrent's tracker (e.g., `/data/cross-seed/private.tracker.org/`).
+4.  **Promotes the Original:** Finally, it changes the category of the original torrent to a "promote" category, signaling that it has been processed and is ready for long-term seeding or archival.

 ## Usage